adaptingadapting/Holberton-SpeedrunAllChecksPercent/6init_files_variables_and_expansions/README.md

 task 13 is another printf one, still dont like how it works

 task 14 is yet another printf exercise, ive never used it before or after today and the first time we did these i have to say

+task 15 is really tricky, first time i took the answer from the web